lokea2/DAT2LTA85/README.md

 python dat2lta85.py %mapname%.dat -v1
 ```

-The `-v1` flag is required because Combat Arms uses maps with tangent and binormal.
+-v1 — use this for DAT maps with tangent and binormal (Combat Arms, Crossfire, NOLF2, etc).
+-v2 — use this for DAT maps without tangent and binormal (Contract Jack, Tron 2.0, etc).

 ---